How to Read Your UAE Final Settlement Sheet — A Line-by-Line Guide

 The main lines to check

-Typical settlement sheets include unpaid salary, end-of-service gratuity, leave encashment, notice pay or notice deduction, approved reimbursements, loans or advances, and the net payable amount.
+A typical UAE final settlement sheet includes unpaid salary, end-of-service gratuity, unused annual leave encashment, notice pay or notice deduction, approved reimbursements, loans or salary advances, other lawful deductions, and the net payable amount.
+Each line should have a label and amount.

-The most common mistake is calculating gratuity on total salary instead of basic salary, or applying old resignation reductions that no longer fit current UAE private-sector law.
+The most common mistakes are calculating gratuity on total salary instead of basic salary, using the wrong start date, deducting unpaid leave incorrectly, or applying old resignation reductions that no longer match the current UAE private-sector rules.

 Before you sign